azuech/ZPac/docs/README.md

 ### 8.1 Speed Accumulator — Implementation Evolution

 **First iteration (Phase 3.2):** the original system used pixel coordinates with a 32-bit rotating accumulator.
-It worked but didn't reach the 60fps target.
+It worked but performance on the emulator was too slow for smooth gameplay.

 **Phase 3 refactor (post-optimization):** critical discovery — the main bottleneck was division/modulo operations to calculate `tile_x` and `tile_y` from pixel coordinates.
 On Z80, a 16-bit division costs ~300+ cycles.
 The solution was a complete restructure toward a **tile+sub** system: